nyu-java-programming/decision-making-examples/README.md

-# Array Examples
+# Methods Examples

-A few simple examples of one-dimensional arrays in Java.
+A few simple examples of methods in Java.